-Save travel trailer towing depends on the tow vehicle always being under the driver’s control.
-That ability is compromised if the travel trailer is heavier than the tow vehicle.
+Safe caravan towing depends on the tow vehicle always being under the driver’s control.
+That ability is compromised if the caravan is heavier than the tow vehicle.
 It also reduces the safe towing speed.
-In this article, the tow vehicle/travel trailer weight ratio is explained.
+In this article, the tow vehicle/caravan weight ratio is explained.

-NOT a good tow vehicle to trailer weight ratio (Pic: source unknown)
+NOT a good tow vehicle to caravan weight ratio (Pic: source unknown)

-Australia currently (2020) has no current legislation on travel trailer tow vehicle weight ratios.
-Many local of our travel trailers outweigh their tow vehicle.
+Australia currently (2020) has no current legislation on tow vehicle/caravan weight ratios.
+Many local of our caravans outweigh their tow vehicle.
 Despite this, they may travel at 100 to 110 km/h.
 The accident rates steeply increased in 2015.
-That year many new over two-tonne (twin-axle) travel trailers were sold.
+That year many new over two-tonne (twin-axle) caravans were sold.